Moggel12/Riscv-Rainbow/README.md

 # Riscv-Rainbow
 ---
 A Risc-V implementation of the Rainbow MPKC, made for the BADM500 course at University of Southern Denmark.
-The project is a fork of https://github.com/fast-crypto-lab/rainbow-submission-round2
+The project is basically a fork of https://github.com/fast-crypto-lab/rainbow-submission-round2

 ## Schedule
 | Date | Work | Done |